 by Sophie Rose.

-The Way of The Heart is a spiritual course on how to access your soul and become a true co-creator of your world.
 After years of meditation practice, Sophie Rose was contacted by a spirit who called himself Jeshua, or Jesus.
 Then Mary Magdalene joined a few months later.
 The 36 lessons in the book were dictated in the silence of meditation.
 The second part of the book contains the comments and questions of an audience and Jeshua and Mary Magdalene's answers.

 About the Author